What's new in the Blood Donor Program?

 Mayo staff receive time off with pay for blood donation

 The Mayo Clinic Blood Donor Program in Rochester, Minnesota, appreciates support from supervisors to enable their staff to donate blood during work hours.
-The program recognizes that work must be completed first, and work areas must be well-staffed before allowing others to leave for one or two hours to donate blood.
+The program recognizes that work must be completed first, and work areas must be well staffed before allowing others to leave for one or two hours to donate blood.

 To accommodate different work schedules, the Mayo Clinic Blood Donor Program offers extended hours on the second Thursday of each month.

 Blood donation is necessary and vital, enabling Mayo Clinic to save lives and provide the best, focused care to every patient.
 The Blood, Bone Marrow and Organ Donation and Research Study Participation Policy in the Mayo Clinic Allied Health Staff Employee Policy Manual provides Mayo Clinic staff with up to two hours of paid time for donating blood or blood products.
 This policy makes it easier for staff to support our patients through blood donation during the workday (staffing and other work requirements permitting).
-Employees may be allowed up to one hour of time off with pay to donate whole blood or up to two hours of time off with pay to donate platelets; however, this time away must be approved in advance by their supervisors.
+Employees may be allowed up to one hour of time off with pay to donate whole blood or up to two hours of time off with pay to donate platelets.
+This time away must be approved in advance by their supervisors.